 Good content design is the most important matrix for user engagement and can affect the completion rates significantly.

-Apart from the quality of the content, the following methods can make your courses more attractive and engaging:
+Apart from the quality of the content, the following methods can help you make your course more attractive and engaging:

 Use visuals aids